AmanH41/CPSC599A3DOC/README.md

 ### How Does it Work?

 1. **Paint and Sound Mapping:**
    The project uses two ultrasonic sensors.
-The first sensor is responsible for detecting the "paint" or color selected by the user.
+The first sensor is responsible for detecting the "paint" or color the user selects.
 Each color is mapped to a specific note from the pentatonic scale (A, C, D, E, G).
    As the user selects a paint color, the corresponding note is assigned to that color.
 The pentatonic scale was chosen to ensure even those with no musical experience can create harmonious and pleasant sounds.

 2. **Painting Detection and Note Playback:**